Bring It On: The Musical: In other media

 On June 19, 2012, the cast performed "It's All Happening" and "It Ain't No Thing" on The Today Show.
 The company performed "I Got You" in the Macy's Thanksgiving Day Parade on November 22, 2012, and "Cross the Line" on America's Got Talent in August 2012.

-Two music videos were released showing the creation of the Original Broadway Cast Recording, "Do Your Own Thing" and "I Got You".
+Two music videos were released showing the creation of the original Broadway cast recording, "Do Your Own Thing" and "I Got You".

 Lin-Manuel Miranda has released two early demos of songs from during the development of the show, "Cross The Line Early Demo, December 2009" and "Don't Drop Demo", which was an intro tune to The National Competition finale that was cut later in development.

-A large collection of photos from the Broadway cast party were published online.
+A collection of photos from the Broadway cast party were published online.

 Audio recordings

 On April 24, 2012, Sh-K-Boom Records released a three-song sampler from the national tour of the musical, including the songs "It's All Happening", "It Ain't No Thing" and "Enjoy the Trip".
 A full cast recording was released digitally on September 25, 2012.
 A CD was released in stores on October 16, 2012.